Results

 I didn’t get the grade (or grades) I was expecting, can I submit an appeal?

-If you have concerns about a grade or (grades), you might want to consider submitting an appeal using our free Appeals 2023 service.
+If you have concerns about a grade or (grades), you might want to consider submitting an appeal using our free Appeals Service.
 You can appeal directly to us, or you can ask your school, college or training provider to do this for you.

 I didn’t get the grade (or grades) I needed to secure my place on a college or university course, or in training or employment.
 What should I do?

-If you have concerns about a grade (or grades) you might want to consider submitting an appeal using our free Appeals 2023 service.
+If you have concerns about a grade (or grades) you might want to consider submitting an appeal using our free Appeals Service.
 Your appeal can be prioritised if you have a conditional place at university or college, or in training or employment that depends on your grade.

-If you don't get the results you were hoping for, the Universities & Colleges Admissions Service (UCAS) will be happy to speak to you and give you some guidance on what to do next.
+If you don't get the results you were hoping for, the Universities & Colleges Admissions Service (UCAS) can give guidance on what to do next.

-You can also call the Skills Development Scotland Results Helpline, where qualified careers advisors will be on hand to offer you careers advice, and to discuss clearing vacancies and alternative options.
+You can contact Skills Development Scotland Results Helpline, where qualified careers advisors will be on hand to discuss careers advice, clearing vacancies and alternative options.